-As of March 31, 2018, the Company, since the Recapitalization, has generated less than \$200,000 in revenue and has financed its operations through (a) the Recapitalization transaction with Parent, (b) a loan from Parent that was cancelled upon closing of the Recapitalization and (c) four private placements of common stock in April and October 2017 and January and March 2018.
+As of June 30, 2018, the Company, since the Recapitalization, has generated less than \$400,000 in revenue and has financed its operations through (a) the Recapitalization transaction with Parent, (b) a loan from Parent that was cancelled upon closing of the Recapitalization and (c) four private placements of common stock in April and October 2017 and January and March 2018 and (d) three separate borrowing transactions in June 2018.
+The Company also completed a private placement of Series H convertible preferred stock in August 2018.
 The Company has incurred operating losses and negative operating cash flows, and it expects to continue to incur operating losses and negative operating cash flows for at least the next year.
 As a result, management has concluded that there is substantial doubt about the Company's ability to continue as a going concern, and the Company's independent registered public accounting firm, in its report on the Company's 2017 consolidated financial statements on Form 10-K, has raised substantial doubt about the Company's ability to continue as a going concern.